Gabaldonlab/nextPARS_docker/README.md

-# Structural profiling of RNA at single-nucleotide resolution using nextPARS.
+# Profiling of RNA structure at single-nucleotide resolution using nextPARS.